-Trigonometry (MATH-1130) (0315CCP)
+Trigonometry (MATH-1130) (0315CCP) One Semester, 1 Credit Prerequisite: CCP requirements

 This course includes the study of trigonometric functions and inverse trigonometric functions and their graphs; solutions of right and oblique triangles and their applications; solutions of trigonometric equations and inequalities; the use of identities, vectors, and complex numbers; and solutions of polar equations and parametric equations.
 Four semester hours of college credit from North Central State College is assigned for those who successfully complete this course.
 A TI-84 graphing calculator is required for this class.